 Why do we need a catalytic converter?

-While cars have evidently made our lives easier, they are responsible for generating a great amount of fumes and gasses called emissions.
+While cars have made our lives easier, they are responsible for generating a significant amount of fumes and gasses called emissions.
 These emissions are responsible for causing air pollution.
-For this reason, the United States decided to pass the Clean Air Act to help reduce the amount of emissions being produced by various industries.
+For this reason, the United States decided to pass the Clean Air Act to help reduce the emissions produced by various industries.

-Later on, an amendment known as the National Emissions Standards Acts, set out the first federal standards for vehicle emissions.
+Later, an amendment known as the National Emissions Standards Act set out the first federal standards for vehicle emissions.
 Henceforth, each state has regulations that adhere to federal standards.
-In fact, many states require that all registered cars must be tested to evaluate their emission output.
+Many states require that all registered cars must be tested to evaluate their emission output.

-The modern exhaust system in cars consists of various features and parts that help limit the output of emissions hence making them more environment friendly.
+The modern exhaust system in cars consists of various features and parts that help limit emissions output, making them more environmentally friendly.
 Among these parts is the catalytic converter that has helped car manufacturers meet the requirements set out by the National Emissions Standards Act.

-By now you must be wondering what exactly a catalytic converter does.
-Well, you’ll find out soon enough so keep on reading.
+By now, you must be wondering what precisely a catalytic converter does.
+Well, you’ll find out soon enough, so keep on reading.

 Who invented the catalytic converter?

-Eugene’s development of the device came from his concerns about the air pollution that was being caused by the exhaust pipes of all automobiles.
-He had viewed the results of a study carried out in Los Angeles and hence, decided to take up on the challenge to reduce the pollutant emissions being produced by cars.
+Eugene’s development of the device came from his concerns about the air pollution caused by the exhaust pipes of all automobiles.
+He had viewed the results of a study in Los Angeles and decided to take up the challenge to reduce the pollutant emissions produced by cars.

-Catalytic convertors were further developed after the establishment and enforcement of regulations to control emissions.
-The first production catalytic converter was manufactured by Engelhard Corporation in 1973 and widespread use of this vehicle part began around 1975.
+Catalytic converters were further developed after establishing and enforcing regulations to control emissions.
+The first production catalytic converter was manufactured by Engelhard Corporation in 1973, and widespread use of this vehicle part began around 1975.

 A catalytic converter uses a chamber known as a catalyst which helps change the harmful compounds produced by the engine into safe gasses such as steam.
 It works in a way to split up the harmful molecules in the gasses that cars produce before they are released into the air.